-In order to create a learning environment that mirrors real-world learning, we utilize a variety of methodologies, as described in detail in the Pedagogy and Methods section under Philosophy.
+In order to create a learning environment that mirrors real-world learning, we utilize a variety of methodologies, as described in detail in the How Students Learn Best and Foundation Principles sections.
 Our intention is to facilitate learning that is immersed in the natural world, integrates and connects many traditional content areas within projects, and engages students – providing opportunities for student choice and decision-making.
 Many of these projects extend beyond the classroom into the community.
 Learning is assessed through alternative and traditional means, including application of skills, portfolios, presentations, and standardized and diagnostic assessments.

 Meeting Children’s Individual Learning Needs

 A team of professionals provide special services and assessment on an as-needed basis.
 These include the Intervention and Referral Services Team, Child Study Team, Case Manager, and therapists.
 Susan Corcoran is the 504 Officer at our school.